Volunteer with Us

 • Focus on conversational English, writing, and reading, tailored to different skill levels.

-Time: Minimum 2 months online, or 2 weeks in person.
+Time: Minimum 2 months online or in person.

 Skills: TEFL/TESOL certification preferred; experience in adult learning; flexibility; native or near-native English proficiency.